HackTestes/PAStar_predict/README.md

 # PAStar memory predictor

-This repository contains a set of scripts to test and predict the memory usage of the PAStar program
+This repository contains a set of scripts to test and predict the memory usage of the PAStar program.

 ## Requirements